Back to Blog

-Golf Ball Compression Chart: What Rating Should You Play?
+Golf Ball Compression Chart 2026: What Rating Should You Play?

 Every major golf ball's measured compression rating, explained by an independent fitting engine.
-Find out which compression matches your swing speed — and why low compression isn't always the right answer for slower swingers.
+Lists by 70/80/90 compression band, matched to swing speed — and why low compression isn't always the right answer for slower swingers.

 Quick answer